holochain/holochain-cmd/README.md

 The configuration part comes from the `json` files that are throughout your app.
 One at the top level for the application (`app.json`) and one for each Zome.
 Ultimately, these get stitched together into a single tree structure in the `.hcpkg` file.

 The executable part comes from having embedded Base64 encoded WebAssembly code in the file. *What does that mean?* [WebAssembly](https://webassembly.org/) is a fast and secure low-level language.
-Rather than storing the code in its raw format, Holochain expects the code to be [encoded using Base64](https://en.wikipedia.org/wiki/Base64) , so that its as compact as possible.
+Rather than storing the code in its ugly raw WASM bytecode format, Holochain expects the code to be [encoded using Base64](https://en.wikipedia.org/wiki/Base64) , for legibility and simplicity reasons.

 If you haven't heard of WebAssembly (WASM for short), that's ok.
 Important to know is that WASM is intended as a "compilation target" for other languages, not a language to write code in.
 So instead of writing code in WASM, write code in a language that's familiar to you, and [supports WASM](https://github.com/appcypher/awesome-wasm-langs).
 When it's time to run your code in Holochain, compile it.